Cedars-CIG/MIXER/README.md

   4. Feature-level adaptive weight construction
   5. Adaptive LASSO selection of the final feature set

+### Data Simulation
+- **features_example**
+  The dataset `features_example` contains a simulated feature matrix with 5,000 individuals and 16,470 features.
+The features were derived from a subsample of real-world UK Biobank data and subsequently anonymized by randomly permuting individuals, ensuring that no individual-level information is preserved while retaining realistic marginal distributions, sparsity patterns, and correlation structure across features.
+This dataset is provided for demonstration and testing purposes only.

+- **simulation_data()**
+  Simulates a binary outcome from a high-dimensional feature matrix, performs stratified train/validation/test splitting, and returns MIXER-ready datasets for end-to-end analysis.

 ### Step 1: Feature Ranking
 - **rank_feature_metrics()**
   Computes per-feature accuracy, balanced accuracy, F1 score, precision, recall, p-value, and ROC-AUC using univariate models, and returns ranked feature lists for each metric.